couchbase/indexing/secondary/docs/design/markdown/projector_design.md

-        repeated uint32 indexid  = 7; // indexids, whose partition is hosted by targeted indexer-node repeated bytes  keys     = 8; // key-vers for each of above indexid repeated bytes  oldkeys  = 9; // key-vers from old copy of the document. optional byte   topicid  = 10; // only present from projector to router.
+        repeated uint32 indexid  = 7; // indexids, whose partition is hosted by targeted indexer-node repeated bytes  keys     = 8; // key-vers for each of above indexid repeated bytes  oldkeys  = 9; // key-vers from old copy of the document.
     }
 ```

 ## projector topology

-Projector topology defines how projectors, UPR connections are started and
+Projector topology defines how projectors and its UPR connections are started
-grouped across many nodes for several buckets to monitor mutations.
+and grouped across many nodes for all the buckets defined in KV.

 ### co-location